samuheet/CMPUT-664-Project/README.md

 A study of open-source and commercial static analysis tools to detect SQL Injection and Cross-site Scripting.

 ## Requirements
 To replicate this study, the below open-source tools and projects are required.
 Additionally, commercial Coverity licenses are needed.
-All the softwares below are run on Windows but the instructions are also valid for other operating systems.
+All the softwares below are used on Windows but the instructions are also valid for other operating systems.

 Open source tools: